 Is it difficult to grow Adenium or Desert Roses from seeds?
-The answer – NO!
-They are also fun to discover new flower colors and forms only found in true seed grown plants.
+The answer – is NO!
+They are also fun to discover new flower colors and forms only found in true seed-grown plants.

 The Desert Rose, the common name for Adenium obesum [a-DEE-nee-um, oh-BEE-sum], is a flowering plant native to parts of southern Africa and Arabia.